vivekmittal/veterinary-billing/README.md

 - One Pays it all
 - Each Owner is responsible for some services and pays for the same

+<b>Billing Mappings (Cost of services for various animals) are declared in class com.veterinary.Animal</b>

 USAGE
 -------